CYBERPHRENIA/CYBERPHRENIA/README.md

 OCS/AU: I love hearing about it and helping for ideas, even do crossovers and/or rp. (plz, plz, plz)

-AESTHETICS/FASHIONS/LIFESTYLE - Cutegore, Scene, Emo, Pastel Goth, Weirdcore, Dreamcore, Internetcore, Cryptidcore, Nightcore, Jirai-Kei, 2020 alt, fleshcore
+AESTHETICS/FASHIONS/LIFESTYLE - Cutegore, Creepy-cute, Scene, Emo, Pastel Goth, Weirdcore, Dreamcore, Internetcore, Cryptidcore, Nightcore, Jirai-Kei, 2020 alt, fleshcore, starfleshcore, traumacore* (trauma isn't an aesthetic, is for the poetry/playlists comforting stuff from this)

 TV/MEDIAS - Creepypastas, Marble Hornets, SCP, Spirited Away, Murder Drones, Ninjago, The Amazing Digital Circus, Knight Of Guinevere, K-Pop Demon Hunters, Hazbin Hotel, Helluva Boss, Psychocuties, any horror psychological or ‘fantasy’ movie/series…